OctopusDeploy/blog/blog/2023-04/beginners-guide-containers/index.md

 [Docker](https://www.docker.com/) is a service that helps you package, test, and manage software using Docker's [OCI image format](https://opencontainers.org/).
 Docker made the OCI format open source, and it's now the industry standard on nearly all container services.

-One of Docker's most popular fservices is its container registry, [Docker Hub](https://hub.docker.com/).
+One of Docker's most popular services is its container registry, [Docker Hub](https://hub.docker.com/).
 Docker Hub lets you store and organize all your container images so they're easy to find and deploy.

 ### Kubernetes